 Since Portland completed its CSO control program in December 2011, more people are enjoying the river when the weather is good.
 The annual Big Float is a good example.

-Even though Willamette River bacteria levels are low during dry weather, it's never safe to swallow water from urban rivers and streams.
+Even though Willamette River bacteria levels are low, it's never safe to swallow water from urban rivers and streams.

 How does the Portland Harbor Superfund site affect water quality?